-Represents less than 1% of the number of shares of our Common Stock outstanding

-- (1) Under Rule 13d-3, a beneficial owner of a security includes any person who, directly or indirectly, through any contract, arrangement, understanding, relationship, or otherwise has or shares: (i) voting power, which includes the power to vote, or to direct the voting of shares; and (ii) investment power, which includes the power to dispose or direct the disposition of shares.
+- Represents less than 1% of the number of shares of our Common Stock outstanding - (1) Under Rule 13d-3, a beneficial owner of a security includes any person who, directly or indirectly, through any contract, arrangement, understanding, relationship, or otherwise has or shares: (i) voting power, which includes the power to vote, or to direct the voting of shares; and (ii) investment power, which includes the power to dispose or direct the disposition of shares.
 Certain shares may be deemed to be beneficially owned by more than one person (if, for example, persons share the power to vote or the power to dispose of the shares).
 In addition, shares are deemed to be beneficially owned by a person if the person has the right to acquire the shares (for example, upon exercise of an option) within 60 days of the date as of which the information is provided.
-In computing the percentage ownership of any person, the amount of shares outstanding is deemed to include the number of shares of any person as shown in this table does not necessarily reflect the person's actual ownership or voting power with respect to the number of shares of common stock actually outstanding on February 8, 2021.
-As of February 8, 2021, there were 21,615,000 shares of our company's common stock issued and outstanding. - (2) Represents (i) 2,527,778 shares of common stock, (ii) 793,210 shares issuable upon the exercise of stock options that are exercisable within 60 days, (iii) 277,778 shares issuable upon the conversion of preferred stock.
-Does not include 40,123 shares issuable upon vesting and exercise of remaining stock option. - (3) Represents (i) 2,352,941 shares of common stock and (ii) 4,630 shares issuable upon the exercise of stock option that are exercisable within 60 days.
-Does not include 23,148 shares issuable upon vesting and exercise of remaining stock option. - (4) Represents 1,444,444 shares of common stock. - (5) Represents (i) 305,556 shares of common stock and (ii) 187,036 shares issuable upon the exercise of stock options that are exercisable within 60 days.
+In computing the percentage ownership of any person, the amount of shares outstanding is deemed to include the number of shares beneficially owned by such person (and only such person) by reason of these acquisition rights.
+As a result, the percentage of outstanding shares of any person as shown in this table does not necessarily reflect the person's actual ownership or voting power with respect to the number of shares of Common Stock actually outstanding on March 24, 2021 (post-reverse split).
+As of March 24, 2021, there were 12,008,357 shares of our company's Common Stock issued and outstanding. - (2) Represents (i) 2,527,778 shares of Common Stock, (ii) 793,210 shares issuable upon the exercise of stock options that are exercisable within 60 days, (iii) 277,778 shares issuable upon the conversion of preferred stock.
+Does not include 40,123 shares issuable upon vesting and exercise of remaining stock option. - (3) Represents (i) 2,352,941 shares of Common Stock and (ii) 4,630 shares issuable upon the exercise of stock option that are exercisable within 60 days.
+Does not include 23,148 shares issuable upon vesting and exercise of remaining stock option. - (4) Represents 1,444,444 shares of Common Stock. - (5) Represents (i) 305,556 shares of Common Stock and (ii) 187,036 shares issuable upon the exercise of stock options that are exercisable within 60 days.
 Does not include 368,519 shares issuable upon vesting and exercise of remaining stock options. - (6) Represents 4,360 shares issuable upon the exercise of stock option that are exercisable within 60 days.
 Does not include 23,148 shares issuable upon vesting and exercise of remaining stock option. - (7) Represents 4,360 shares issuable upon the exercise of stock option that are exercisable within 60 days.
 Does not include 23,148 shares issuable upon vesting and exercise of remaining stock option.